acuvic/lwridingschool/content/home/about.md

 +++

 {{< figure src="/img/lw_riding_school.jpg" title="Little Wratting Riding School" >}}
-We have just moved to these premises but the owner and principal tutor, Tayla has been teaching for many years and has gained a reputation of giving top class instructions.
-She teaches all ages from the total beginner to keen competitors and she competes at an advanced level herself.

-The facilities are second to none, consisting of purpose build stables, a spacious arena and paddocks with easy access and parking.
+The facilities are very accommodating, consisting of 14 large, purpose built stables, a spacious 50m x 50m arena, full set of showjumps, well maintained paddocks and easy access to parking.

-There is an excellent selection of horses to suit the type and level of riding so that people of all abilities will feel comfortable.
+There is an selection of horses to suit a range of riding abilities to ensure all our clients feel comfortable.
+See <a href="../media/our_horses/">‘our horses page’</a>.

 {{% alert note %}}
 **For bookings and enquiries, please contact Tayla [07507 647188](tel://07507647188)**